Module 0 (Part I): Course Orientation

 - Unit 4: The Extremities: This unit will cover the bones, joints, nerves, muscles, and blood supply of the upper and lower extremities.
 As in the other units, we will use clinical cases to apply your knowledge of these structures.

-Each of the 9 modules in each unit (and this Module 0) will have an assignment worth 30 points.
-Each assignment is due at 12:00 pm (Noon) on the day it is assigned.
+Each Module will have an assignment worth 30 points.
+Each assignment is due before the lecture for which it is assigned.
 The due dates are strictly enforced, and we do not give extensions for missed assignments.
 See the Assignment Schedule on the Canvas Home page for the assignment due dates and the Assignments page of Canvas for more information on the assignments.
+There are also four Clinical Reasoning Discussion assignments that involve an original discussion post regarding a clinical case and responses to other students’ posts.
+The due dates can be found on the Assignment Calendar, and more information about these assignments can be found on Canvas.

 There will be a Unit Exam for each of these four units.
 Questions on the exam will reflect the content presented in the course: the more time that is spent on a topic (more videos, activities, reading, etc.), the more questions you will have on that content.
-There will also be an optional final exam for each unit.
+There will also be an optional final exam for each unit, and you have the opportunity to take up to TWO unit optional finals.
 The optional final for each unit will be similar to the original unit exam, except there will be 25 questions instead of 60 questions.
 If a student scores higher on the optional final exam than the original unit exam, the final exam score will replace the original exam score.
 If the original exam score is higher than the final exam score, the student will keep the original exam score (the final exam cannot hurt your grade).
-Think of this as a second chance to improve on any or all of the unit exams.
+Think of this as a second chance to improve on up to TWO of the unit exams.
 More information on the exam format can be found on the Exams page of the Canvas site.

 While we are very willing to answer your questions, email can become a burden in a class of this size.
-Please do not email Dr. Stamm, Dr. Hills-Meyer, or the TAs with specific questions about the course content.
+Please do not email Professor Stamm, Professor Walsh, or the TAs with specific questions about the course content.
 Instead, we have several opportunities for you to ask questions throughout the course:

 - Online Discussion Forum: Students can ask questions in the Discussion Forum.
 Each module has a discussion page specific to that module, and it is linked at the bottom of the “Reading and Assignments” section of the module page.
 Students can ask questions and respond to other student’s questions.
 You should also review the questions other students have asked, as you may have the same question.